guilhermewolf/atoca.house/README.md

 ## 🤝 Gratitude and Thanks

-Thanks to all people that share their knowledge and experience on Github.
+Thanks to all the people who share their knowledge and experience on Github.
 I have learned a lot from reading blog posts and watching YouTube videos.
 I have tried to link to the sources of my inspiration where possible

 - [k8s-at-home](https://github.com/topics/k8s-at-home)
 - [Christian Lempa](https://www.youtube.com/@christianlempa)